anis5165/QuickCast/README.md

 3.  **Present:** Your audience can join the presentation via the link.
 4.  **Interact:** Use the live chat and polls to engage with your audience.
 5.  **Review:** Access the recorded presentation and interactions at any time.

-## Screenshots

-*Add screenshots of your application here to showcase its features and user interface.*

 ## Contributing